 Beeswax is a by-product of beekeeping and there are dozens of things you can do with it.
 Each time you visit your bees and scrape those bits of brace comb off the top bars or the crownboard – instead of flicking them into the undergrowth, save them in a bucket and when you have enough you can render it into blocks of clean wax which can be stacked in a cupboard and in a very short while it will be bursting out the door.

-I’ve been doing that for 12 years now and the cupboard is full of wobbly stacks of it and the time has come to do something with it.
+I’ve been doing that for many years now and the cupboard is full of wobbly stacks of it so the time has come to do something with it.
 The options include the following:

 - Trade it in for foundation;